Stay at home and don't cross-border shop, leaders urge Europeans | DW | 17.12.2020

 "Not for shopping, not for fun," pleaded Rutte, warning that the "reality" was that when people crossed borders so too did COVID-19.

-"Therefore I call on every one of you: only drive across the border when it is absolutely essential," urged Rutte, prefacing his remarks with complements on "great" food, culture, city and rural landscapes normally enjoyed in Belgium and Germany.
+"Therefore I call on every one of you: only drive across the border when it is absolutely essential," urged Rutte, prefacing his remarks with compliments on the "great" food, culture, city and rural landscapes normally enjoyed in Belgium and Germany.

 All three hubs share Europe's Rhine River catchment — at least in part — and span a combined area of 106,000 square kilometers (41,000 square miles).

-Addressing viewers in English as "the best of neighbors" and ending in French and German, Belgium Prime Minister Alexander De Croo said "unfortunately this means staying in one's home country."
+Addressing viewers in English as "the best of neighbors" and ending in French and German, Belgian Prime Minister Alexander De Croo said "unfortunately this means staying in one's home country."

 "Abiding by the rules, only crossing the border for essential travel.
 Not for fun, not to shop with friends and family," he said, "was the only way to beat the virus."